 Guitar Modes Interactive Tool

 Want to see scale patterns with audio and fretboard fingerings?
 Go to the Guitar Scale Finder .

 Loading - Please Wait

-On the Internet, there is a lot of confusion about modes , in particular when related to guitar scales .
-The best way to deal with modes is simply to consider them as scales .
+In many online guitar lessons there is a lot of confusion about modes , in particular when related to guitar scales .
+The best way to deal with modes is simply to consider them as types of scales .
 We all know the major scale, that is built with the following structure: R-W-W-H-W-W-W-H (root, 2 whole steps, 1 half-step, 3 whole steps, 1 half-step).
 Each mode has its own specific structure, and then has its specific sound.

 Here's an example with the C root:

 C Major Scale: C D E F G A B